IrisShaders/glsl-transformer/README.md

 - Print out the modified input and also preserve line numbers
 - Return parsing error if something is wrong
 - Return a parsing error if PREPROCESSOR-channel items are detected

+## Demonstration

+Try it out with `gradle run`.
+It will parse a GLSL file from `resources` and print the corresponding parse tree.
+WIP: The tests will be a demonstration of this too.

 ### An example